what is citizen science?

 Is there a fee for your services?

 No. We are passionate about the intersections of science and tourism and will be eager to work with any interested tour operators or potential scientific partners.
-For highly complex citizen science programs and depending on the scale and campaign-length of the projects, there may be a cost involved but this will be discussed in the early stages of development.
+For highly complex citizen science programs and depending on the scale and campaign-length of the projects, there may be a cost involved but this will be discussed in time.

 Where did this idea come from?